Fivefold/SRCNN/Cython/README.md

    - image_height = 300
    - kernelsize = 9

    These values could still be increased a bit until reaching the limit of memory (BRAM) available on the FPGA.
 When doing so, the HDL design has to be sythesized again.
-   The READMEs in the `../HDL` directory will guide you through the HDL project setup and building process.
+   The [READMEs](../HDL/README.md) in the `../HDL` directory will guide through the HDL project setup and building process.

-   Currently, there exists also a bug in the `fpga2` implementation, that images above certain sizes will not deliver correct results.
-If this bug occurs, a system reboot will be necessary to even get correct results for smaller images again.
-The image `butterfly_99` should still work as expected.
-   Up to now, it has not been resolved from where this problem originates from, being it a software memory bug or a bug of the HDL implementation.

 5. In the location of the original image should be three additional images.
 Example with `butterfly.bmp`:
    1. `butterfly_GT.bmp`: original image (Ground truth)